dwrobel/flatcam/README.md

 =================================================

+8.10.2019

+- modified the FCSpinner and FCDoubleSpinner GUI elements such that the wheel event will not change the values inside unless there is a focus in the lineedit of the SpinBox
+- in Preferences General, Gerber, Geometry, Excellon, CNCJob sections made all the input fields of type SpinBox (where possible)
+- updated the Distance Tool utility geometry color to adapt to the dark theme canvas

 7.10.2019

 - fixed an conflict in a signal usage that was triggered by Tool SolderPaste when a new project was created